 MCP Server

-The Emuluxe MCP Server is an implementation of the Model Context Protocol (MCP), allowing AI agents—like Claude Desktop, Cursor, and Antigravity—to programmatically control the Emuluxe hardware foundry.
+The Emuluxe MCP Server is an implementation of the Model Context Protocol (MCP), allowing AI agents—like Claude Desktop, Cursor, Windsurf, and Antigravity—to programmatically control the Emuluxe hardware foundry.

 By connecting this server, your AI assistant can instantly "see" your local code on physical hardware, perform automated UI audits, and verify mobile responsiveness without you leaving your editor.